Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/01-AIE-ML-programming-and-optimization/ComputeOptimization.md

 | 32 bits output | 1750 | 58% |
 | 16 bits output | 1121 | 91% |

-The 32-bit output version is still not really using very efficiently the hardware because of some difficulties to schedule load/store/compute operations.
+The 32-bit output version still does not use the hardware efficiently because of scheduling load, store, and compute operations.

-The 16-bit output version is doing a frog-leap in performances, **C** sub-matrices storage is fast so it can be interleaved very easily in the inner-loop code.
+The 16-bit output version makes a large performance jump. **C** sub-matrix storage is fast, so you interleave it easily in inner-loop code.

-Let's have a look to this code:
+You can now look at this code:

 ![Inner Loop as seen in vitis_analyzer](images/InnerLoopOpt16bits.png)

-Some lines (1568, 1584, ...) are not fully displayed in the interface, we need to get the original assembly code in the compilation directory (aie/Work1/aie/20_0/Release/20_0.lst).
-Let's focus on the inner loop delimited by the ZLS/ZLE flags (Zero Overhead Loop Start/End):
+Some lines (1568, 1584, ...) do not fully display in the interface.
+You must get the original assembly code from the AIE compilation directory (`aie/Work1/aie/20_0/Release/20_0.lst`).
+You now focus on the inner loop marked by the zero overhead loop start (ZLS) and zero overhead loop end (ZLE) flags:

 ```C++
 .label ZLS_F_Z14ClassicMatMultIas ...
 EE_208